-His development and promotion of his twin-turbocharging technique for both gas and diesel engines has made his name synonymous with high-performance, both on land and on water.
+His development and promotion of his twin-turbocharging technique for both gas and diesel engines have made his name synonymous with high-performance, both on land and on water.
 Many vehicles of his design have set numerous national and international speed records.

 Most of his company’s work on special fast attack marine engines for the Navy is still classified as are a few other such projects aimed at radically improving both the power and reliability of existing and new engine designs.

-On the aftermarket side, Banks Power designs, manufacturers and markets cold air intake systems, turbochargers, intercoolers, electronic gas and diesel programmers, instrumentation, transmission controllers, exhaust systems, torque converters, and complete power systems for commercial and motor sport applications plus some interesting military applications that he will not discuss.
+On the aftermarket side, Banks Power designs, manufacturers, and markets cold air intake systems, turbochargers, intercoolers, electronic gas and diesel programmers, instrumentation, transmission controllers, exhaust systems, torque converters, and complete power systems for commercial and motorsport applications plus some interesting military applications that he will not discuss.

 Banks holds eleven patents, hundreds of copyrights and received numerous industry commendations over the years.
 He has served on the board of the Specialty Equipment Market Association, advisory board of the Automotive X-Prize Foundation, and on the Board of Directors for the National Hot Rod Association Museum Board.

 In December of 2008 the Wally Parks NHRA Motorsports Museum, at the Pomona Fairplex, opened a special exhibit celebrating ‘The First 50 Years of Banks Power.”
-The exhibit takes up one full exhibit hall of the museum and features record-breaking Banks vehicles, engines, and a 65 foot long “timeline” which covers the highlights of Banks’ company from it’s earliest “one-man-shop” to the corporate entity that it now is.
+The exhibit takes up one full exhibit hall of the museum and features record-breaking Banks vehicles, engines, and a 65-foot long “timeline” which covers the highlights of Banks’ company from it’s earliest “one-man-shop” to the corporate entity that it now is.

 In March of 2009 Banks was honored with a Distinguished Service Citation from the Automotive Hall of Fame, a distinction that has been given annually since 1940.
-One of only five people to receive such recognition this year, he was also the first ever awardee from the aftermarket industry.
+One of only five people to receive such recognition this year, he was also the first-ever awardee from the aftermarket industry.

 Today, Gale Banks Engineering is located in Azusa California on a 12-acre campus.
-He consults with various OEM companies on a variety of issues including turbocharging, fuel injection, engine efficiencies and clean burning alternative fuel technologies.
+He consults with various OEM companies on a variety of issues including turbocharging, fuel injection, engine efficiencies, and clean-burning alternative fuel technologies.